DNA-Based Allergy Reports

 Are you genetically sensitive to gluten?
 How about lactose or change of seasons?

-24 Trait Reports, Risk Assessments and Recommendations.
+24 Trait Reports, Risk Assessments, and Recommendations.

-Allergy Reports are organized in five groups
+Allergy Reports are organized into five groups

 The body’s immune system keeps you healthy by fighting off infections and other dangers to good health.
 A food allergy reaction occurs when your immune system overreacts to a food or a substance in a food, identifying it as a danger and triggering a protective response.
 Food allergy symptoms are most common in babies and children, but they can appear at any age.
 You can even develop an allergy to foods you have eaten for years with no problems.
 Learn more about your potential genetic predispositions for various food allergies.